b-kannan/rsaworks/osi_mrp_variances/README.rst

 ===============================

 This module add journal entries for standard labor and overhead absorption, variances in material, labor and overhead.

-This will allow to remove raw materials from Manufacture order.
-It will add extra work order if needed.
+It handles journal entries for cost method = FIFO or Standard.

 Configuration
 =============